MASK – Modeling of integrated academic-language compentences

-The aim of the MASK project is the empirical foundation of the competence construct that underlies the successful completion of integrated academic-language tasks in a Lingua-Franca context (English as second language).
-The core element for achieving this goal is the development and testing of valid criteria for evaluating integrated writing products, which are used to record the skills required for the successful task processing.
+The aim of the MASK project is the empirical foundation of the competence construct that underlies the successful completion of integrated academic-language tasks in a context of English as second language.
+The current project is a continuation of the first project phase that has been running since 01/2020.
+The core element is the development and testing of valid criteria for the assessment of integrated writing products, which can be used to comprehensively and differentially record the skills required for successful task completion.

 Project Description